drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 1) The code is initiated by the Pebble watch when the application is selected.
 The Pebble Watch App communicates over Bluetooth Low Energy (BLE) to your smartphone where the Pebble App on the smartphone receives the requests and checks for a valid connection to Salesforce.
 If there is no valid connection, the welcome screen continues to display.
 When you click a menu row on the watch, a message pops up instructing you to log into Salesforce through your smartphone by clicking on "SETTINGS" for the *Salesforce1 Pebble Dashboard* app.

-2) Selecting SETTINGS will open the Salesforce login web page, which initiates the OAuth login procedure.
+2) Selecting "SETTINGS" will open the Salesforce login web page, which initiates the OAuth login procedure.
 This does not require any code in the JavaScript until the OAuth process completes.
 Upon completion of the OAuth sign-in, the Callback URL directs the Salesforce OAuth page to send the response to the Pebble App on the smartphone.
 This contains the OAuth token and other basic connect information that will be used for all future REST API calls.

 3) Now with the token and connection details stored, the app is able search for the right reports, then use the Salesforce1 Analytics API to pull back data.
 In practice, you could make better use of Salesforce data by adding advanced formatting, such as placing multiple elements on a single line or using graphics to display information.
 For flexibility and installation simplicity this sample was written without any advanced customizations.